 801 S. W. Mudd, MC 4721

-Students enrolling in the Ph.D. program will have the opportunity to conduct research in these and other areas.
-Students with degrees in chemical engineering and other engineering disciplines, in chemistry, in physics, in biochemistry, and in other related disciplines are all natural participants in the Ph.D. program and are encouraged to apply.
+Interested students will have the opportunity to conduct research in these and other areas.
 The Department of Chemical Engineering at Columbia is committed to a leadership role in research and education in frontier areas of research and technology where progress derives from the conjunction of many different traditional research disciplines.
 Increasingly, new technologies and fundamental research questions demand this type of interdisciplinary approach.

 Facilities for Teaching and Research